Welcome to our Kindergarten parents!

 One of our policies is that parents may not request a teacher in any grade level.
 I have faith that every one of our teachers will meet the needs of your children.
 We strive to build balanced and diverse classrooms.
 If you would like, you may send me an e-mail explaining the learning style or personality of your little ones.
 Due to the fact that portables cannot be brought on to campus, we have had to build some co-teach classes in kindergarten.
 These work very well.
 It is about a 14:1 student to teacher ratio.
 Solo teachers are an 18:1 ratio.
 Both teachers are actively teaching at all times.
 They can see twice as many kids in reading and math groups and if a child experiences a discipline issue, one teacher can tend to it while the other continues to teach.

-On “Meet the Teacher Day”, Thursday, August 16th you will find out who your new teachers will be.
+On “Meet the Teacher Day” (August 14th) you will find out who your new teachers will be.
 Our Kindergarteners will come early for a scavenger hunt around the school and see their new classrooms.
-The first day of school is August 20th.
-(See back)
+The first day of school is August 18th.

 By August, you will be contacted to schedule a time about a week before school starts to allow Kindergarten teachers the opportunity to do a quick assessment on your little one.
 This allows us to get a feel for where children are at the start of Kindergarten so that we can build balanced classes.